UK farm vandalised and animals abused in criminal break-in

 In a statement posted on Facebook, a spokesperson for the farm said: “Last night thieves broke into the farm.
 The worst thing by far that they did was to throw bricks at the pigs.

-They broke into the small chicken hut, smashed the whole door of the large greenhouse totally wrecked all the windows in what was the farrowing shed.
+They broke into the small chicken hut, smashed the whole door of the large greenhouse, and totally wrecked all the windows in what was the farrowing shed.

 “The pigs are fine so please do not worry.
 We all feel so sad and very angry.
 Thank you for your continued support to the farm and our trainees.”